Tik-Ten/AI-simulator/README.md

 # AI-simulator
-I want to create a robot for learning a person information
+I want to create a robot to learn a person's information